A Dark Truth: Plot

 The film begins with Francisco Francis (Forest Whitaker) running in the jungle with his family while soldiers are shooting and killing people around them.
 The scene changes to an office building where Tony Green (Steven Bauer) is speaking to Bruce (Kim Coates) in Clearbec corporate offices telling him that Francisco had broken into the local offices and stolen their files.
 As he converses with Bruce, he orders Renaldo (Devon Bostick), a young aide in his office, to hurry.
-Renaldo and Tony leave the local offices amid gunfire and chaos, but pause when a woman shouts at Renaldo.
+Renaldo and Tony leave the local offices amid gunfire and chaos but pause when a woman shouts at Renaldo.
 She is his mother; she is shot and killed by soldiers as Renaldo looks on.
 Tony shows his corporate ID to the soldiers and pulls Renaldo into his car.
-As they attempt to leave the city, they stop at a road block and watch soldiers gun down an unarmed man.
+As they attempt to leave the city, they stop at a roadblock and watch soldiers gun down an unarmed man.
 Renaldo jumps out of the car and escapes the carnage.

-The scene changes to Jack Begosian (Andy García) speaking to call-ins on his radio program in Toronto, Canada, Atlanta, Georgia and Los Angeles, California discussing his pessimism about the government and his faith in the goodness of humankind.
+The scene changes to Jack Begosian (Andy García) speaking to call-ins on his radio program in Toronto, Canada, Atlanta, Georgia, and Los Angeles, California discussing his pessimism about the government and his faith in the goodness of humankind.
 He points out that water is not a commodity to be bought or sold and is questioned about his former service in the CIA.